 I have a soft spot for classic, even retro, food like egg salad and deviled eggs.
 Also, chicken salad.
 (I have not, however, gone so far as to crave a Jell-o mold.)

-Chicken salad makes a perfect lunch or summer dinner — or really, a great anytime food to just have in the fridge.
-The best chicken salad recipe is more than a bad mashup of chicken and mayo.
+The chicken Waldorf salad makes a perfect lunch or summer dinner — or really, a great anytime food to just have in the fridge.
+The chicken salad recipe is more than a bad mashup of chicken and mayo.
 Great chicken salad, like this, comes filled with texture and flavor, with just enough mayo to hold it all together and add a little light richness.

 Food History: Waldorf Salad